ONSdigital/csvcubed/tests/stress/README.md

 ## Results
 As well as printing times, maximum and average values to the terminal, each run of the stress tests will generate a new folder in the csvcubed/tests/stress/metrics directory marked by the timestamp from when the test was initiated.
-Inside this folder there will be 3 files:
+Inside this folder there will be 4 files:

 - Buildmetrics-timestamp.csv
 - Inspectmetrics-timestamp.csv
+- jmeter-Build.log
-- jmeter.log
+- jmeter-Inspect.log
     1. Where timestamp is replaced by the time at which the first metric was recorded for that particular test

 The two .CSV files contain metric values and the times at which they were recorded for each test and should be the starting point for deeper analysis.